 We do not accept applications via email at this time.

-As mentioned earlier, iGObanking was established in 2007 as the online division of Flushing Bank, a New York financial institution that was founded in 1929.
-With assets in excess of $6.2 billion, Flushing Bank is the 17th largest bank in New York State and the 169th largest bank in the nation.
+iGObanking was established in 2007 as the online division of Flushing Bank, a New York financial institution that was founded in 1929.
+With assets in excess of $6.3 billion, Flushing Bank is the 18th largest bank in New York State and the 170th largest bank in the nation.

-When compared to the 196 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available nationally, iGobanking's 24-month iGOCD APY currently tops the list.
+When compared to the 207 similar length-of-term CDs tracked by DepositAccounts.com that are nationally available and require a minimum deposit of $10k or less, iGobanking's 12-month iGOCD APY currently shares the top spot with EBSB Direct’s 14-month CD Special APY.